-在这里 10 things that show you how to adjust to American culture and be more successful in the United States.
+在这里 10 things that show you how to adjust to American culture.
+They will help you to show respect and be polite in the United States.

-Here are 10 things that show you how to adjust to American culture and be more successful in the United States.
+Here are 10 things that show you how to adjust to American culture.
+They will help you to show respect and be polite in the United States.